stokito/emailrelay/doc/reference.md

 *   \-\-close-stderr (-e)

     Causes the standard error stream to be closed soon after start-up.
-This is useful when operating as a backgroud daemon and it is therefore implied by `--as-server` and `--as-proxy`.
+This is useful when operating as a background daemon and it is therefore implied by `--as-server` and `--as-proxy`.

 *   \-\-connection-timeout &lt;time&gt; (-U)